leaningtech/labs/src/content/docs/cheerpj3/05-reference/31-cjGetProguardConfiguration.md

 title: cjGetProguardConfiguration
 ---

-To be used on the browser console to download a ProGuard configuration file (`cheerpj.pro`).
+Triggers download of a configuration file which can be used to tree-shake JARs using [ProGuard].

 ```ts
 function cjGetProguardConfiguration(): void;
 ```

+> [!note] Note
+> This function is intended for use in the browser console.
+It is not intended to be called from within your application.

 ## Parameters

-- No parameters are required
+`cjGetProguardConfiguration` does not take any parameters.

 ## Returns

-- void
+`cjGetProguardConfiguration` does not return a value.
+It triggers a download of a `cheerpj.pro` file.

 ## Example